-Security Check by Trey Fischer Aug 28, 2017 Rise of Security Breaches - Implement a Plan With the rising number of incidents of online security breaches, it is important for businesses to have a plan in place to address a security breach, should one occur.
+Security Check by Trey Fischer Aug 28, 2017 Security Breach Plan | How to Create a Data Breach Response With the rising number of incidents of online security breaches, it is important for businesses to have a plan in place to address a security breach, should one occur.
 Here are some things to consider to when creating a security breach plan for your business.
 Data backups - You should have a reliable backup of your data stored offsite.
-You should try and restore your data on a quarterly basis to validate you can recover it, in the case that your data becomes encrypted by one of the numerous crypto locker family of malware.
+You should try and restore your data on a quarterly basis to validate.
+You can recover it in the case that your data becomes encrypted by one of the numerous crypto locker family of malware.
 Communication - If your business has customers that may be impacted by a breach, you may want to write up a template regarding the specifics of what happened, how they may have been impacted and what actions are being taken to resolve the issue.
 It’s best to have a framework in place before an incident so you are not scrambling during the event.
-Breach Insurance - Over the last 5 to 10 years, more and more insurance carriers have begun offering security breach insurance.
-This insurance is there to help shield your business from most of the cost incurred, related to a breach.
+Breach Insurance - Over the last five to 10 years, more and more insurance carriers have begun offering security breach insurance.
+This insurance is there to help shield your business from most of the cost incurred by and related to a breach.
 Depending on the type of business involved, breaches can be very expensive.
 As per a study commissioned by IBM, it is now estimated that the average security breach costs $3.62 million dollars.
 Security Auditor - Depending on the type of data that was breached and how it was breached, you may need to hire an outside third party to help identify and remediate the issue.
-It is ideal to make contact with with firms that are experts in dealing with security breaches, and to establish a relationship with them prior to an event occurring.
-In summary, it is always best to be prepared for worst case scenarios.
+It is ideal to make contact with firms that are experts in dealing with security breaches and to establish a relationship with them prior to an event occurring.
+In summary, it is always best to be prepared for worst-case scenarios.
 Of course, I hope that you will never have to execute a security breach plan for your business.
 However, in the case that a security breach does occur, having a plan in place ensures that you are prepared to respond in the best possible way.